jouho/geoblockchain/README.md

 -   Fixing bugs or updating DApps is difficult, as every peer in the network has to update their node software.
 -   Some applications require verification of user identity, and as there is no central authority to verify the user identity, it becomes an issue while developing such applications.
--   They are challenging to build because they use complex protocols to achieve consensus, and **they have to be built to scale from the start itself** (very important).
+-   They are challenging to build because they use complex protocols to achieve consensus and **they have to be made to scale from the start itself** (very important).
 So we cannot just implement an idea and then, later on, add more features and scale it.

 These weaknesses are something that is yet to be solved for this project.
 We will need further ideas and improvements to our DApp in the future.